 Syrian Hamsters are solitary (live alone) and only come together during mating season.
-Once young are born, the mother takes care of them until they are old enough and then they are chased out to the pasture world.
+As soon as young are born, the mother takes care of them until they are old enough.
+Then they are chased off to the pasture world.

 The female is willing (in rut) and ready to mate every 4 days.
 This will take approximately 12 hours.
 If a successful mating has taken place on these days, the young are born after about 18 days.

 The difference between males and females can be seen in the distance between the genital opening and the anus.
 This distance is greater in a male than in a female.